KeenRivals/brashear.me/content/2015-09-23-how-to-use-cincinnati-bell-fioptics-with-your-own-router.markdown

 This section is optional, and may be paranoia on my part.
 I want my router to present the same MAC address to Cincinnati Bell as their router.
 I'm sure that if they really looked they can determine I'm not using their router.
 I simply don't want to call their support and have the first thing they say be that I'm not using their router.
 The MAC is printed somewhere on the Cincinnati Bell gateway.
 Make a note of it.
 Make sure you get the ethernet MAC address the gateway uses and *not* the WLAN MAC address.

 1. Once you know the gateway's MAC address, it's time to go offline.
 Disconnect the CB gateway and your router from the Internet.
 My thinking is I don't want Cincinnati Bell to ever see my router's true MAC if I can help it.
 1. Log in to your router and tell it to use the MAC address you got from the gateway.
 On the ASUS RT-N66U, this is under *WAN* > *Internet Connection* tab > *Special Requirement from ISP*.
-You may <a href="{{ root_url }}/uploads/RT-N66U-MAC-Address-Setting.png" title="ASUS RT-N66U MAC Address Settings Page">view this screenshot for reference</a>.
+You may [view this screenshot for reference]({filename}/images/RT-N66U-MAC-Address-Setting.png).
 1. Apply those settings.
 Once you've done that and given the router time to reboot you can connect it to the Internet again.
 This is the easy part.
 You should find that your Internet works just fine.
 I was a little surprised given how Cincinnati Bell swears up and down that you absolutely *must* use their router.

 ## Set up IGMP snooping on your router